primeharbor/seccdc2023-Fooli-Attack/README.md

 At that point, I went from the CTO of Fooli, to an ex-insider threat.
 As the primary architect of the meme-factory, I knew all of the technical debt, vulnerabilities, back-doors and misconfigurations.

-Through out the competition, all IAM activity should have come from XXX IP address in Brazil.
+Through out the competition, all IAM activity should have come from 184.72.85.110 IP address.
 This was a Tailscale node I egress all my attacker traffic from.
+The machine I used for all red-team activity was on KSU Wireless, not on the competition network.
+Unless other members of redteam, I didn't need to come from the scoring machine.

 # Wednesday